dgleba/vamp203/README.md

 ##General Usage Flow

-I am doing this on a Windows machine with a Vagrant Ubuntu machine running in it.
+I am doing this on a Windows machine.
+(I used a Vagrant Ubuntu machine running in windows to create the iso).

 - see preparation below.
 - Install virtualbox